 Non-Participating Providers.
-Non-participating providers are providers which have not agreed to participate in the claims administrator's Prudent Buyer Plan network.
-They have not agreed to the negotiated rates and other provisions of a Prudent Buyer Plan contract.
+Non-participating providers are hospitals and physicians which have not agreed to participate in a Blue Cross and/or Blue Shield Plan.
+They have not agreed to the negotiated rates and other provisions.

 Physicians.
 "Physician" means more than an M.D.
 Certain other practitioners are included in this term as it is used throughout the plan.
 This doesn't mean they can provide every service that a medical doctor could; it just means that we'll cover expense you incur from them when they're practicing within their specialty the same as we would if the care were provided by a medical doctor.
-As with the other terms, be sure to read the definition of "Physician" to determine which providers' services are covered.
-Only providers listed in the definition are covered as physicians.
-Please note also that certain providers' services are covered only upon referral of an M.D. (medical doctor) or D.O. (doctor of osteopathy).
-Providers for whom referral is required are indicated in the definition of "physician" by an asterisk ().

 Other Health Care Providers.
 "Other Health Care Providers" are neither physicians nor hospitals.
-They are mostly free-standing facilities or service organizations, such as ambulance companies.
+They are mostly free-standing facilities, such as skilled nursing facilities, or service organizations, such as ambulance companies.
 See the definition of "Other Health Care Providers" in the DEFINITIONS section for a complete list of those providers.
-Other health care providers are not part of our Prudent Buyer Plan provider network.
+Other health care providers are not participating providers.

 Reproductive Health Care Services.
-Some hospitals and other providers do not provide one or more of the following services that may be covered under your plan contract and that you or your family member might need: family planning; contraceptive services, including emergency contraception; sterilization, including tubal ligation at the time of labor and delivery; infertility testing; or abortion.
+Some hospitals and other providers do not provide one or more of the following services that may be covered under your plan contract and that you or your family member might need: family planning; contraceptive services, including emergency contraception; sterilization, including tubal ligation at the time of labor and delivery; infertility treatment; or abortion.
 You should obtain more information before you enroll.
 Call your prospective physician or clinic, or call the claims administrator at the customer service telephone number listed on your ID card to ensure that you can obtain the health care services that you need.